Multiagent Reinforcement Learning for Autonomous Routing and Pickup Problem with Adaptation to Variable Demand: Introduction

 \section{Introduction}

-We consider the problem of dynamic multiagent taxicab routing for rider pickups, a special case of the Dynamic Vehicle Routing (DVR) problem \cite{BERBEGLIA20108}.
-This problem has relevance to several robotics tasks, including coordinated package delivery ~\cite{choudhury2021efficient} \cite{Arbanas2016} \cite{Zhang2022}, autonomous transportation, and on-demand mobility systems ~\cite{Tsao2019} \cite{Guo2022} \cite{Li2022} \cite{Mora2017} \cite{Gueriau2020}.
+We consider the problem of dynamic multiagent autonomous taxicab routing for rider pickups, a special case of the Dynamic Vehicle Routing (DVR) problem \cite{BERBEGLIA20108}.
+This problem has relevance to several robotics tasks, including coordinated package delivery ~\cite{choudhury2021efficient} \cite{Arbanas2016} \cite{Zhang2022}, warehouse robot path planning \cite{Emanuelson2022}, autonomous transportation, and on-demand mobility systems ~\cite{Tsao2019} \cite{Guo2022} \cite{Li2022} \cite{Mora2017} \cite{Gueriau2020}.
 We express the demand as riders waiting to be transported, and assume that taxicabs can transport one rider at a time.
-We are interested in finding a strategic, cooperative pickup plan for a fleet of taxicabs to minimize the total wait time of all riders where the number and location of future requests are not known \textit{a-priori}.
+We are interested in finding a strategic, cooperative pickup plan for a fleet of autonomous taxicabs to minimize the total wait time of all riders where the number and location of future requests are not known \textit{a-priori}.
 Obtaining an optimal solution for this problem is intractable since it requires considering multiple scenarios of potential future requests and all relevant taxicab actions at each decision point.
-This condition results in an extremely large state space and a control space that grows exponentially in the number of agents.
-In particular, with $3$ available taxicabs, an area with $42$ pickup/dropoff locations, and a maximum of $6$ requests/minute, the size of the state and control spaces are $\approx 10^{56}$, and $\approx 10^5$, respectively.
+This condition results in an extremely large state space and a control space that grows exponentially with the number of agents.
 Hence, finding a competitive sub-optimal solution is crucial.